Updated: Jul 24, 2021

 Originals or one-of-a-kind works of art come with the highest price but the greatest potential payoff.

 Prints or copies are more affordable but less likely to turn a profit.
 The best quality print is known as a giclée (zhee-klay).
-It’s similar to the original work than other prints, but also more expensive.
+It’s similar to the original work to other prints, but also more expensive.
 As a rule, rarer prints are more valuable.
 One print from a small number of limited editions will have more value than a print with many copies floating around.

 Reproductions are mass-produced copies without a limited run.
 They’re the most affordable option, but they’re also worth the least.
 You probably won’t see any profit from a reproduction.